-Right now, in the United States, 46 million people (16 million children) are classified by the federal government as living in poverty.
+Right now, in the United States, 46.2 million people (16 million children) are classified by the federal government as living in poverty.

 That's one out of every seven Americans, and almost one out of every four children.
+It's a huge number of people.

-Many factors can send a family below the poverty line-and keep others there who are already poor.
-Some factors include:
+Sometimes people make bad choices.
+But a lot of other factors can send a family below the poverty line-and keep others there who are already poor:

-- A minimum wage that earns a full-time worker less than \$15,000 a year - A housing market that has become inaccessible to low-income people; 12 million people pay more than half their annual income for rent or mortgage payments. - A job market where there are almost four job seekers for every available opening.
-If every available job were filled overnight, there would still be 11 million people seeking full-time work.
+- a minimum wage that earns a full-time worker less than \$16,000 a year - a housing market that has become inaccessible to low-income people; 12 million pay more than half their annual income for rent or mortgage payments. - a job market where there are almost five job seekers for every available opening.
+If every available job were filled overnight, there would still be 11 million jobless workers.